StackVista/stackstate-docs/use/metrics/k8s-add-charts.md

   scope: type = "deployment" and label = "stackpack:kubernetes"
 ```

-Use the [Rancher Observability CLI](/setup/cli/cli-sts.md) to create the metric binding:
+Use the [SUSE Observability CLI](/setup/cli/cli-sts.md) to create the metric binding:

 ```bash
 sts settings apply -f metric-bindings.yaml
 ```

-Verify the results in Rancher Observability by opening the metrics perspective for a deployment.
+Verify the results in SUSE Observability by opening the metrics perspective for a deployment.
 If you're not happy with the result simply change the metric binding in the YAML file and run the command again to update it.
 The list of nodes supports adding many metric bindings.
 Simply add another metric binding entry to the YAML array using the same steps as before.

 {% hint style="warning" %}
 The identifier is used as the unique key of a metric binding.
 Changing the identifier will create a new metric binding instead of updating the existing one.